simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 2. Tap **Audio and Video calls**.
 3. Toggle the **Always use relay** switch on to use a relay server or off for P2P.

-**Please note**: disabling this option allows P2P calls, but it does not prohibit the use of TURN relays – in case your network providers block P2P connections, the call will still use relays if the are available.
+**Please note**: disabling this option allows P2P calls, but it does not prohibit the use of TURN relays – in case your network providers block P2P connections, the call will still use relays if they are available.
 To prohibit the use of relays you need to change WebRTC ICE server configuration to only include STUN servers, for example: